openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 ### Interpreting Grammar Results

 The `bcv_passage` object is responsible for the bulk of the heavy lifting in interpreting the output of the grammar.
 Most of its functions correspond to types (such as `bcv`) returned from the grammar.
-These functions accept three arguments: a `passage` that reflects the output from the grammar, an `accum` that reflects the processing results thus far, and a `context` that reflects the current processing state--if a function sees a `16` and knows that the context is `John.3`, it can interpret the `16` as a verse number rather than, say, `John.16`.
+These functions accept three arguments: a `passage` that reflects the output from the grammar, an `accum` that reflects the processing results thus far, and a `context` that reflects the current processing state—if a function sees a `16` and knows that the context is `John.3`, it can interpret the `16` as a verse number rather than, say, `John.16`.
 These functions don't alter global state and are safe to run any number of times over the content, a situation that can happen if the initial parsing strategy doesn't work out.

 In the case of a `bcv`, the `passage` object consists of two values: a `bc` (the book-chapter combination) and a `v` (the verse number).
 Since a new book renders any existing context unnecessary, we first get rid of the existing context.
-We then loop through the possible book values--usually there's only one, but an ambiguous book abbreviation like `Ph` (`Phil` or `Phlm`) can have more than one--to find valid references.
+We then loop through the possible book values—usually there's only one, but an ambiguous book abbreviation like `Ph` (`Phil` or `Phlm`) can have more than one—to find valid references.
 For example, given `Ph 20`, we know that only Philemon fits the bill (`Phlm.1.20`) since there's no chapter 20 in Philippians.
 Much of the logic in functions dealing with books revolves around this process of identifying valid passages.

 Once we've identified a viable book, we record the position of the match in the original string, set the `context` for any future processing, and move on.
 In the case of `John 3:16`, we're done and head back up to `@parse`.

 ### Ranges

-The `bcv` function is fairly straightforward--the logic doesn't get too convoluted.
+The `bcv` function is fairly straightforward—the logic doesn't get too convoluted.
 Much of the processing complexity in the parser arises from dealing with ranges that have errors in them or are ambiguous.
-The basic principle is that end ranges that go beyond the valid end of a book or a chapter are OK--people are often imprecise when it comes to remembering how many chapters are in a book or verses are in a chapter.
+The basic principle is that end ranges that go beyond the valid end of a book or a chapter are OK—people are often imprecise when it comes to remembering how many chapters are in a book or verses are in a chapter.
 Four tricky cases arise fairly often, however.

 The first tricky case comes from people who like to use hyphens in ways that don't just indicate ranges.
 For example, the string `Hebrews 13-15` (Hebrews has thirteen chapters) most likely means `Hebrews 13:15`.
 In some cases, we can guess that that's the case and correct our interpretation.
-The algorithm the program uses asks whether the end chapter is too high--and if it is, whether the end chapter could be a valid start verse.
+The algorithm the program uses asks whether the end chapter is too high—and if it is, whether the end chapter could be a valid start verse.
 If so, it proceeds as though that's the case.

 The second tricky case arises from strings like `John 10:22-42 vs 27`.
 In this case, the grammar has indicated that `42 vs 27` is a `cv`, or chapter-verse (in other words, `John.10.22-John.42.27`).
 However, when the purported end chapter doesn't exist, it makes more sense to treat it as a sequence: `John.10.22-John.10.42,John.10.27`.

 The third tricky case stems from strings like `Psalm 123-24`.
 The grammar output suggests that we should interpret this range as invalid: `Ps.123-Ps.24`.
 Instead, we choose to interpret it as `Ps.123-Ps.124`.
 This approach can be aggressive at times: does `Psalm 15-6` really mean `Ps.15-Ps.16`?

-The fourth tricky case is similar to the first one: `Jeremiah 33-11` isn't the invalid range `Jer.33-Jer.11` but rather the `bcv` `Jer.33.11`.
+The fourth tricky case resembles the first one: `Jeremiah 33-11` isn't the invalid range `Jer.33-Jer.11` but rather the `bcv` `Jer.33.11`.

 If we still couldn't make sense of the range, then we treat is as a sequence of verses instead of a range: `Psalm 120-119` becomes `Ps.120,Ps.119`.